TheTaylorLee/AdminToolbox/docs/AdminToolbox.FileManagement/Remove-All.md

 ## SYNTAX

 ```
-Remove-All [[-computer] <Object>] [-WhatIf] [-Confirm] [<CommonParameters>]
+Remove-All [[-hostname] <Object>] [-server] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This Command removes log files, temp files, and empties the recycle bin.
+This Command removes log files, temp files, downloads, some appdata, and empties the recycle bin.
-Access denied errors do not indicate a failure of the script.
-Run for the local or a remote PC.
+Dependent on if it's specified this is running on a workstation or server will determine what is deleted.

 ## EXAMPLES